 Electromagnetic Interference/Electromagnetic Compatibility (EMI/EMC)

-The module complies with EMI/EMC requirements as specified by Part 15, Subpart B, of the FCC rules.
+The module complies with EMI/EMC requirements for Class A (business use) devices as specified by Part 15, Subpart B, of the FCC rules.
 The following table lists the specific lab and FCC report information for the module.